uma07/HashTables_in_C/README.md

 Here KEYS are INTs and VALUES are CHARs and this data is generated while compiling the program.

-To compile the program:
+# To compile the program:
-# make
+ make
-followed by
-# ./make
+./make